Gesee-y/CRHorizons.jl/README.md

-# Horizons.jl: A 2D/3D Game Rendering Engine for Julia
+# CRHorizons.jl: A 2D/3D Game Rendering Engine for Julia

-**Horizons.jl** is a modular and backend-agnostic rendering engine optimized for 2D and 3D game development.
+**CRHorizons.jl** is a modular and backend-agnostic rendering engine optimized for 2D and 3D game development.
 It provides high-performance abstractions for real-time rendering, scene management, and custom shaders, all with a clean, command-buffer-driven API.

 ---